usefulalgorithm/usefulalgorithm/README.md

 - _A Danger to Ourselves_, by Lucrecia Dalt
 - _沒路_, by 非人物種
 - _SCUM (2023 Remastered)_, by Bark Psychosis
-- _General Patterns_, by Mammo
-- _Skalpel_, by Skalpel
-- _Shifted_, by Conna Haraway
-- _Spaces In Between_, by Michael J. Blood
-- _Mossbane Lantern_, by Sallow Moth
-- _Liminality / Dream State Return_, by Elder
-- _HUMAN ERROR CLUB_, by HUMAN ERROR CLUB

 </details>